nguwn/Diabetes-EDA-PDA/README.md

 Future plans:
 - Performing more EDA on other features to gain insights such as health status, nutrient status, physical condition, etc.
 - Performing feature engineering to create new features that may improve the performance of the models.
+- Perform hyperparameter tuning on each used model for a better evaluation.
-- Using other machine learning algorithms such as Neural Network, Gradient Boosting, etc. to compare the results.
+- Use other machine learning algorithms such as Neural Networks, Gradient Boosting, etc. to compare the results.
 - Testing the best models on an unseen dataset to evaluate their performance.
 - Deploying the best models on a GUI application.